Duc-1234/hello-world/README.md

 # hello-world

-im a student at crcs
+im a student at crcs and i study applied computing